Target Announces Return of Target Circle Week July 7-13 with Savings Up to 50% Off Thousands of Items

 - Consumers can join the retailer's new paid subscription, Target Circle 360, for just $49 (reg. $99) if they sign up between July 7-13

-MINNEAPOLIS, June 25, 2024 /PRNewswire/ -- Target Corporation (NYSE: TGT) today announced that its biggest sale of the season, Target Circle Week, is returning July 7-13, featuring savings on summer and back-to-school essentials.
+MINNEAPOLIS, June 25, 2024 /PRNewswire-HISPANIC PR WIRE/-- Target Corporation (NYSE: TGT) today announced that its biggest sale of the season, Target Circle Week, is returning July 7-13, featuring savings on summer and back-to-school essentials.
 The retailer will deliver more deals for members of Target Circle, its free-to-join loyalty program, including deep discounts, personalized Target Circle bonuses to put toward top summer finds, hot prices on everyday items and early savings on back-to-school and college essentials.

 Here are just a few of the great deals that go live at 2 a.m.
 CT Sunday, July 7: